-Not MMT as in Manual Movement Therapy, which is me.
+Not MMT as in Manual Movement Therapy, which is me, my thing, my self-proclaimed moniker.
 We’re going to discuss MMT as in Manual Muscle Testing.

 Manual Muscle Testing is consistently under fire for being inconsistent.
 The pain science people and the movement aficionados love to target MMT to boost their own ideals.
 At every turn they point out the inaccuracies found in manual muscle testing.
 And you know what?